risingwavelabs/risingwave-docs/docs/sql/commands/sql-cancel-jobs.md

   <link rel="canonical" href="https://docs.risingwave.com/docs/current/sql-cancel-jobs/" />
 </head>

-Use `CANCEL JOBS` to cancel jobs that are in progress.
+Use `CANCEL JOBS` to cancel specific streaming jobs that are in progress.
+A streaming job is a job that creates an index, a materialized view, a table, a sink, or a source with connectors.
 You need to specify the IDs of the jobs that you want to cancel.
 You can use [`SHOW JOBS`](/sql/commands/sql-show-jobs.md) to get the IDs of the jobs that are in progress.

 ## Syntax